linroger/FinanceCompendium/VII. Corporate Finance/Strategy and Events/PPHA Applied Financial Management/PracticalGuide master Full.md

 CDS are often talked about as "insurance" and the terminology in the market (buying or selling protection) reinforces this notion.
 Thinking of a CDS solely as an insurance contract, however, may lead one to think of a CDS as a contingent liability that cannot be easily valued, and even that the value of a CDS does not change over time.
 As the equivalence discussed above shows, however, a CDS can be thought of as a capital markets product (a levered FRN) with a price determined by investors' assessment of the firm's credit-worthiness and likelihood of default.
 In general this will be a more fruitful approach than considering CDS as an insurance product valued on an actuarial basis.[9]

 In reality, a CDS is no more (and no less) an insurance product than is a corporate bond.
 In fact, a corporate bond can be thought of as an insurance contract, even if a somewhat unusual one.
-When an investor buys a corporate bond from company C they give the company  $100 in return for the promise to pay regular coupons and then principal upon maturity.
+When an investor buys a corporate bond from company C they give the company  \$100 in return for the promise to pay regular coupons and then principal upon maturity.
 Obviously the promise is not iron-clad, because the company may go into default.
-It is most common to simply consider that the principal is at risk and there is a possibility that the investor will receive back less than$ 100.
+It is most common to simply consider that the principal is at risk and there is a possibility that the investor will receive back less than\$ 100.
 But one could equally think of the promise to repay principal as iron-clad with no risk to the principal, by the simple expedient of having the investor provide an additional insurance contract to company C. The insurance contract would have the investor cover any shortfall on principal if there were to be a "default" and company C were unable to repay the full principal.
-The net result would be the same - the investor receives less than $100 in the event of default - but it is now through the combination of a non-risky $100 principal combined with an insurance contract that guarantees the principal.
+The net result would be the same - the investor receives less than \$100 in the event of default - but it is now through the combination of a non-risky \$100 principal combined with an insurance contract that guarantees the principal.

 If one insists on talking about CDS as insurance then the following analogy may prove useful.
 Say that an insurance company provides fire insurance to all homeowners in a town, and that the contract is set for five years.
 Say the town is Bellingham Washington.
 The climate of coastal Washington is rather wet so there is little risk that widespread forest or brush fires would threaten the town.
 The overall rate of house fires is low, house fires in Bellingham tend to be individual random events, the insurer is well-diversified, and the overall premium would be low.
 Now say the impossible happens: climate change arrives overnight and Bellingham is surrounded by tinder-dry forest, or Bellingham is miraculously transported to the fire-prone areas of Australia.
 (I know that this is not realistic but it simply reinforces that thinking of CDS as insurance is not very useful.)
 The premium for fire insurance would shoot up, even before any homes burned, simply because it is likely that more houses will burn and not impossible that the whole town could burn.